pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 During our upgrade process we will use bundle install and bundle update many times.
 When we run bundle install or bundle update we may get gems dependency error(s).

-As per the dependency error(s), we update our Gemfile by writing version number after it and bundle again.
-If that not solves our problem then it is better to bundle gems again with empty Gemfile.lock rather than resolving those dependency error(s).
+As per the dependency error(s), we will update our Gemfile by writing version number besides it and `bundle` it again.
+If that does not solve our problem then it is better to bundle gems again with empty Gemfile.lock rather than resolving those dependency errors(s).
 To empty Gemfile.lock, we need to maintain versions in Gemfile as below (see fig 1)

 ![fig 1: Before and After Gemfile](https://blog.kiprosh.com/content/images/2018/11/gemfile.jpeg)

 fig 1: Gemfile

-If we have a Gemfile like one on the right side (fig 1), we can empty Gemfile.lock if we are in a situation where to resolve dependencies will be more hectic than bundling gems.
+If we have a Gemfile like one on the right side (fig 1), we can empty Gemfile.lock and bundle again so that bundler will auto resolve dependencies.

-Hence, we can run following command whenever we need or tired of resolving dependencies.
+Hence, we can run the following commands whenever needed or whenever it is overwhelming to resolve such dependency error(s).

 ```
 $ > Gemfile.lock  # this will empty Gemfile.lock
+$ bundle install  # bundler will resolve dependencies
 ```

 > Note: check gemspec of each gem to find out which gem makes the dependency error(s)/issue(s).